CESP-ExpHer/GCPBayes-Pipeline/README.md

 - [**Tutorial - Wiki**](2) which includes description for each scripts in more detail.
 This is useful for developers who want to modify/add any part of the pipeline
 <br>

-A schematic overview of the main sections of GCPBayes pipeline are as follow:
+A schematic overview of the main sections of the GCPBayes pipeline is as follows:
 <br></br>
 <kbd> <img src="0_Images/Fig1_v3.jpg"/> </kbd>
 <br></br>

 ## Test Dataset
 Here, we provide a small dataset for testing the Pipeline.
-The data are GWAS summary statistics for The Breast Cancer Association Consortium (BCAC) and The Ovarian Cancer Association Consortium (OCAC) chromosome #5 and we want to run the Pipeline (without LD clumping method) and GCPBayes at a gene-level for 300 coding-genes.
+The data are GWAS summary statistics for The Breast Cancer Association Consortium (BCAC) and The Ovarian Cancer Association Consortium (OCAC) chromosome #5 and we want to run the Pipeline (without LD clumping method) and GCPBayes at a gene-level for 300 coding genes.
 <br>
 You could use one of the following options (R or Bash) to run a small example file to test GCPBayes Pipeline:
 <br>

 ### R
 - Download and run the *"GCPBayes_pipeline_check_packages_test.R"* [(Link)](0_test_dataset) R script to check a list of required packages and install them if they are not available in your system.
-It is also print a warning message if any of the packages could not be installed.
+It also prints a warning message if any of the packages cannot be installed.
 - Download INPUT files [(Download)](http://marge11.vjf.inserm.fr/ExpHer_shared/)
   - BCAC and OCAC GWAS data on chromosome #5 (*gwas_BCAC_chr5.txt*, *gwas_OCAC_chr5.txt*)
   - An annotation file including all coding genes (*annot_gencode_v38lift37_modified_gene_class.txt*)